 First and foremost, there’s the question of rancidity.
 Biochemists will tell you that the more you work and alter an oil, the more trans fats and rancidity-linked byproducts you risk creating.
-This is a concern for rTG oils, where the omega-3 molecules have not just been chemically manipulated to create the ethyl ester form, but then further processed.
+This is a concern for rTG oils, where the omega-3 molecules have not just been chemically manipulated to create the ethyl ester form, but also further processed.

 In addition, rTG oils are most commonly sold in capsules.
 People have the misconception that putting fish oil into a capsule somehow protects the integrity of the oil.
 Nothing is further from the truth.
 During the encapsulation process, the oil is exposed to heat and oxygen, and within a month, the oxidation level of the oil can increase significantly (8).
-The concern is that long term consumption of rancid oils can be unsafe.
+The concern is that long term consumption of rancid fish oils can be unsafe.
 Indeed, researchers speculate that oxidized oil may contain carcinogens and cause arteriosclerosis (8).

 The manufacturers of concentrated omega-3 products may also be throwing out the baby with the bathwater, so to speak.
 The pumped up EPA and DHA levels replace the other omega-3 members and nutrients found in natural oils.
-So while fresh fish or cod liver oil contain dozens of different fatty acids and vitamins, as well as important nutrient co-factors, the concentrated oil leaves you with basically just two chemically-modified nutrients.
+So while fresh fish or cod liver oil contain dozens of different fatty acids and vitamins, as well as important nutrient co-factors, the concentrated fish oil leaves you with basically just two chemically-modified nutrients.

 While it’s true the majority of omega-3 research has concentrated on EPA and DHA as the main workhorses of the omega-3 family, some of the latest brain research indicates it’s not just those two molecules at play.
 Other types of omega-3s, like DPA, and nutrient co-factors also seem to be important for brain health (9) and fighting cancer (10).
 We still have a lot to learn about how these molecules work in the body.
 But it may well be that these nutrient co-factors or the synergy of the fatty acids together can explain why studies suggest eating fish or natural fish oil provide greater benefits.